 where $g_A$ is the usual axial vector coupling constants in the SU(2) case, and $g_\eta$ is related to the $\eta$-meson coupling constants.

-In the following, we present the analytical results for the nucleon-nucleon $T$ matrix up to the third order.
-These amplitudes are divided into two parts where the contributions are from the contact terms and the meson-exchange.
+In the following, we present the analytical results for the nucleon-nucleon $T$ matrix up to third order.
+These amplitudes are divided into two parts where the contributions are from the contact terms and the meson exchange.
 The local contact terms are not considered in this paper, since they do not contribute to the phase shifts with $L\geq 2$ and mixing angles with $J\geq 2$.
 We will now derive the meson-exchange contributions to the nucleon-nucleon interaction order by order.
-The leading-order (LO, $\nu=0$) amplitudes resulting from the first row one-meson exchange diagram in Fig.~\ref{fig:nnloopfeynman} read
+The leading-order (LO, $\nu=0$) amplitudes resulting from the first row one-meson-exchange diagram in Fig.~\ref{fig:nnloopfeynman} read

 with the physical values of the meson-nucleon coupling constant, meson mass and decay constants.
 Our results are consistent with the amplitudes calculated in the SU(2) case \cite{kais19971}, except that the contributions from $\eta$-meson exchange are included.
 The contributions from vertex and propagator corrections to one-meson exchange are not considered since they only contribute to mass and coupling constant renormalization.
 As usual, the counting power $\nu$ is given by